ssyahya1/hospital-management-system/README.md

 * A patient can have multiple transactions.
 * An appointment belongs to one patient and one doctor.
 * A transaction belongs to one patient.
+* Patient information is linked to the corresponding user through `user_id`.

 ---

-# ✅ Validation
+# Validation

-Incoming data is validated before it reaches the database.
+Incoming data is validated before reaching the database.

 The application validates things such as: